KaulikMakwana/KaulikMakwana.github.io/_writeups/pwntilldawn/MonsieurCandie-Server.md

 ---

 ## Overview
-This document details the penetration testing process for the MonsieurCandie Server CTF machine, including specific commands executed during the exploitation process.
+This writeup details the penetration testing process for the MonsieurCandie Server CTF machine, including specific commands executed during the exploitation process.

 ## Initial Reconnaissance